One of the cheapest ways to save a life is going away (EXTENDED VERSION)

 It's a little harder to see than, hey, are there drugs on a pharmacy shelf?

+But that's the reality of what these cuts are doing.
 So if you hadn't been there, she wouldn't have been able to get the people to come to her home to test those eight people in her home

 six miles away.
+Yeah.

 And this is kind of what the funding blockages are resulting in.
+Exactly.

-That's what the PEPFAR program was funding, the transport out to people's homes.
+That's what the PEPFAR program. was funding, the transport out to people's homes.

 You know, it might seem trivial to some people to travel six miles, whatever.